-Over 20 million years ago the Twelve Apostles were once attached to Victoria’s rugged limestone cliffs before the Southern Ocean began to erode these cliffs.
+Over 20 million years ago the Twelve Apostles were once attached to Victoria’s rugged limestone cliffs before the Southern Ocean began to erode them.
 As a result of erosion a variety of arches and rocks were separated from the cliffs, standing up to 50m in height.
 Boasting an array of names such as Bakers Oven Rock, The Grotto, Thunder Cave and Razorback, these apostles were originally named ‘Sow and Piglets’ but were renamed to The Apostles in 1922 for tourism purposes, and eventually became known as the Twelve Apostles.

-Situated in the Port Campbell National Park and Twelve Apostles Marine National Park, the apostles have slowly collapsed over time.
+Situated in the Port Campbell National Park and Twelve Apostles Marine National Park, the Apostles have slowly collapsed over time.
 The London Arch – formerly known as London Bridge – collapsed in 1990, turning into a bridge without a middle.
-Today there are only eight remaining apostles and Mother Nature continues to cause them to erode at up to 2cm per year.
+Today there are only eight remaining apostles and mother nature continues to cause them to erode at up to 2cm per year.

-Not only is there plenty to explore within the parks but you can explore the breathtaking coastline by catching a light plane or a helicopter to the skies.
+Not only is there plenty to explore within the parks, but you can explore the breathtaking coastline by catching a light plane or a helicopter to the skies.
 Alternatively you can snorkel and dive through the marine life found in the Twelve Apostles Marine National Park, or explore the towns that populate the coastline.

-12 Rocks Beach Bar Cafe
+12 Rocks Cafe & Beach Bar

-With spectacular uninterrupted views of Port Campbell Bay, 12 Rocks Beach Bar Cafe offers beach front, al fresco dining in a laid-back atmosphere.
+With spectacular uninterrupted views of Port Campbell Bay, 12 Rocks Cafe & Beach Bar offers beachfront, al fresco dining in a laid-back atmosphere.
 Serving great brekky and diverse pub-grub meals, you can stop by for a quick meal or relax here before embarking on an adventure.

-The cozy little restaurant of La Bimba serves fine modern Australian dining against spectacular ocean views.
+The cozy little restaurant of La Bimba offers fine modern Australian dining against spectacular ocean views.
 Creating meals from locally sourced produce, this is the place to be if you want to taste kangaroo meat, local lamb or fresh fish over a bottle of wine.